cyclosproject/ng-swagger-gen/README.md

   the analog file for models;
 - **api/api-configuration.ts**: A configuration class that holds the following public static properties, which can be set directly in your `AppModule` (or some other imported module):
-  - *rootUrl*: A string pointing to the root URL for the API;
+  - *rootUrl*: A string pointing to the root URL for the API.
+The default value is read from the Swagger description, from the `schemes`, `host` and `basePath` definitions;
-  - *handleError*: A function that takes the error as input, and works a a general error handler for any error returned by the API;
+  - *handleError*: A function that takes the error as input, and works as a general error handler for any error returned by the API;
   - *prepareRequestOptions*: A function that takes a `RequestOptions` object before any actual request.
 It can be used, for example, to set authorization headers, additional search parameters,